oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/ImagesGaussianBlur/README.md

 Visual Studio Code will open this project displaying its files in the Explorer pane.
 The project is already set up with build configurations to build either a debug build or a release build of the program.
-When a program is built it is placed in the bin directory of this project's top folder.
+When a program is built, it is placed in the bin directory of this project's top folder.
+Note: The configurations expect a bin directory to be present to work.

 To build the program hit Ctrl+Shift+b and choose the type of program to build.
 The debug executable will have a '_d' appended to its name.